General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Protein Pretraining Models in Protap

-In this section, we present an overview of how proteins are represented, modeled, and utilized within the Protap benchmark.
-We begin by outlining the fundamental definitions of protein sequences and structures.
-We then introduce the three pretraining tasks employed in Protap: masked language modeling, multi-view contrastive learning, and protein family prediction, followed by a summary of the corresponding models.
-Finally, we describe the downstream applications supported by Protap, which include two specialized tasks, namely Enzyme-Catalyzed Protein Cleavage Site Prediction and Targeted Protein Degradation by Proteolysis-Targeting Chimeras, as well as three general tasks: Protein–Ligand Interactions, Protein Function Annotation Prediction, and Mutation Effect Prediction for Protein Optimization.
+In this section, we first outline the fundamental definitions of protein sequences and structures.
+We then introduce the three pretraining tasks employed in Protap: masked language modeling, multi-view contrastive learning, and protein family prediction.
+Finally, we summarize the protein pretraining models deployed in the Protap benchmark.